How to Grow Gloxinias

 Should I fertilize my gloxinias?

-How long will my Gloxinia bloom for?
+How long will my Gloxinia bloom?

-Where do Gloxinia like to be outdoors?
+Where does Gloxinia like to be outdoors?

 How long will they last in my garden?